Tool to check all your broken links

 4. Now you should fix the link in your website's control panel (CMS) so it no longer points to a broken URL.

-It's best to check your website for broken links regularly, ideally once a month.
 For websites with frequent updates, like news sites, consider checking weekly to ensure all links are functioning correctly.
 Regular checks help maintain a smooth user experience.
 In Morningscore you can choose when and how regularly you want to scan your website for broken links.

 Error 404 and a broken link are connected but it's not the same thing.
 An Error 404, also known as a "Page Not Found" error, happens when the server can't find your requested page.
 This might be because of a broken link or because the page was deleted or moved without setting up a redirect.